Best times to schedule and publish content marketing?

 • What fits with your marketing and business goals?
 Does publishing frequency depend on exactly what you’re trying to achieve: awareness, consideration, lead generation, sales?

 Set minimum goals, then commit to meet them ALWAYS.

 • Blog once a week.

 • Produce a new video every two months.

 Do you need to implement these many tactics?
 No, you don’t!

 As the Content Marketing Institute (CMI) advises, it’s best to start building one platform, make it as strong as you can, then expand out from your first success.
-Start here:
+Start here with your content base: